-The trailer air supply control on newer vehicles is a red eight-sided knob, which you use to control the tractor protection valve.
-You push it in to supply the trailer with air, and pull it out to shut the air off and put on the trailer emergency brakes.
-The valve will pop out (thus closing the tractor protection valve) when the air pressure drops into the range of 20 to 45 psi.
-Tractor protection valve controls or "emergency" valves on older vehicles may not operate automatically.
+The trailer air supply control on newer vehicles is a red eight-sided knob, which you use to control the trailer parking valve.
+You push it in to supply the trailer with air and pull it out to shut the air off and put on the trailer emergency brakes.
+The valve will pop out when the air pressure drops into the range of 20 to 45 psi.
+Tractor parking valve controls or "emergency" valves on older vehicles may not operate automatically.
 There may be a lever rather than a knob.
-The "normal" position is used for pulling a trailer.
-The "emergency" position is used to shut the air off and put on the trailer emergency brakes.
+The "normal" position is when the valve is pushed in.
+The "emergency" position is when the valve is pulled out.